The story behind Southern football's #1 jersey

 This year, that player is Brian Jordan Jr.

 "He's the definition of student-athlete, very unselfish.
-Wouldn't do anything for the team," Rollins said.
+Would do anything for the team," Rollins said.

 "It shows all the hard work I put in off the field in the library.
 Just writing papers, getting tests on as it's paying off," Senior Brian Jordan Jr. said.